warelab/oryza-19k-rgp/Platforms/02-GrameneOryza.md

 ## README — what it is & what it hosts

-The [FTP site](https://ftp.gramene.org/oryza/19K-RGP/) holds the per-reference variant calls and their predicted effects; the [Ensembl browser](http://oryza-ensembl-dev.gramene.org/index.html) visualizes them on the location, gene, and variation pages.
-Because Gramene Oryza is built on Ensembl, the **Ensembl REST API** `(rest.ensembl.org)` gives documented, stable access for *Oryza sativa* — see the [Ensembl REST reference](https://data.gramene.org/pansite-ensembl-108).

-The 19K-RGP is hosted against all five platinum references, one per major *Oryza sativa* subpopulation:
+This Gramene *Oryza* instance is dedicated to the 19K-RGP data set.
+The 19K-RGP genotypes were mapped against all five platinum references, one per major *Oryza sativa* subpopulation:

 | Reference | Subpopulation | Assembly |
 | --- | --- | --- |